fmichonneau/francoismichonneau.net/_posts/2017-06-05-field-to-database.md

 * Arthrpods: for shrimps it's best to take pleopods, but take care of keeping one side intact.
 For (larger) crabs, take meat from the articulations between the leg and the carapace.

+Tissue samples should be placed in freezer when available.

 If preserving tissues for RNA additional precautionary measures need to be taken.
 For instance, magnesium catalyzes RNA lysis, therefore the specimens can't be relaxed with magnesium chloride before preserving the tissues.
 In general, if you are preserving tissues for RNA analyses talk to people who are sued to working with it for advice.